-Student safety is a priority for the Field Office and the Department of Social Work.
-If a student has any safety concerns regarding their field agency, the concerns must be reported to the Faculty Field Liaison and to the Field Director as soon as possible.
+If a student has any safety concerns regarding their field agency, the concerns must be reported to the Faculty Field Liaison and to the Field Director immediately.

-Agencies will be expected to take reasonable measures to ensure the safety of each student.
+Agencies are expected to take reasonable measures to ensure the safety of each student.
 At a minimum, the same security and safety procedures provided to the staff must be provided to the students.
 In certain circumstances students may need additional support and security.

-Students are encouraged to have their own personal cell phone, if they are interning in an agency where they do not have access to a telephone when working with clients.
+Students are encouraged to have their own personal cell phone, if they are interning at an agency where they do not have access to a telephone when working with clients.